-Our math lab faculty met with the department chair and our dean to discuss the move to Lindley and how the Math Lab will be organized in the future.
-We discussed many of the logistical issues regarding the move and in the Success Center space itself.
+Our STEM Success Center faculty met with the department chair and our dean to discuss the move to Lindley and how the STEM Success Center will be organized in the future.
+We discussed many of the logistical issues regarding the move and in the Success Center space itself and met in the STEM Success Center before the start of classes to both become familiar with the space and set things up so the space was ready to go on day one.
 We need to have these meetings at least once a year, or better yet, once a semester for workplace effectiveness and student success.
 We should include compensation for attending these meetings so it will be budgeted.
+The first two days of every semester, STEM Success Center faculty (as it was their practice when it was the Math Lab) visit all Math classes to tell students about the STEM Success Center and encourage them to come in for help.
+The classroom Math Faculty fully support this practice.
+In the future, we would potentially like to do follow up classroom visits to classes by request by their instructors.